Ben-Cox/fpcDamCounts/README.md

 # fpcDamCounts
-This package will download Fish Passage Center URL queries for dam counts.
+This package will download Fish Passage Center URL queries for fish counts at Columbia Basin dams.